 Far Far Gallery will present exhibitions across all mediums - including painting, drawing, sculpture and mixed media.
 Alongside individual artist and group exhibitions, will be shows curated from an extensive private collection of contemporary art.
-The ever evolving collection includes international works across disciplines and generations; we are excited to share pieces that are usually out of reach of the public unless in urban areas.
+The ever evolving collection includes works across disciplines and generations; we are excited to share pieces that are usually out of reach of the public unless in urban areas.

 Central to the purpose of the new gallery is the creation of artist residency and work experience opportunities.
 Our hope is to provide early-career and established artists with the opportunity to inhabit a working studio, with access to experienced staff and other artists.
 Residencies have often culminated in an exhibition, Far Far will allow the continuation and growth of this programme - making new connections and offering space and support to artists and their practice.